-The faculty offers training in the area of science pedagogy (kindergarten teacher, primary school teacher, teacher of special-needs children).
-The members of the staff provide theoretical and practical training at the highest standard.
+The faculty offers training in the area of the science of pedagogy (infant care, kindergarten teacher, primary school teacher, teacher of special-needs children).
+The members of the staff provide theoretical and practical training of the highest standard.
 They encourage and assist students in gaining special knowledge, acquiring foundations in scientific work, and learning through practical experience at home and abroad.
 The knowledge students acquire during their years of study greatly enhances their competitive edge in the workplace.
-The instructors and instruction from the Faculty of Pedagogy have helped to launch many students in successful jobs or into a continuation of their studies in an MA programme.
-The faculty maintains good relations with institutions in many EU member countries and participates in student and staff exchange, training, and research programmes with Austria, Belgium, Finland, Germany, Slovakia, Spain and Great Britain.
+The instructors and instruction from the Faculty of Pedagogy have helped to launch several students in successful jobs or into a continuation of their studies in an MA programme.
+The faculty maintains good relations with institutions in several EU member countries and participates in student and staff exchange, training, and research programmes with Austria, Belgium, Finland, Germany, Slovakia, Spain and Great Britain.
 Based on bilateral contracts, these programs have been running successfully for years with excellent results for students.
-Those studying foreign language and culture are encouraged to hone their skills in month-long intensive studies abroad.
+Those studying foreign language and culture are encouraged to develop their skills in month-long intensive studies abroad.

-Practical training Students on their way to becoming kindergarten or primary education teachers will receive practical training in the university’s kindergarten and school or in other municipal institutions partnered with the faculty.
+Practical training Students on their way to becoming kindergarten or primary education teachers will receive practical training in the university’s kindergarten and in a practice school or in other municipal institutions partnered with the faculty.
+Those who study at infant care specialisation do their practice in the nurseries of the town.
 Prospective teachers of special-needs children obtain their practical training in well-equipped institutions employing distinguished specialists in Kaposvár (Bárczi Gusztáv Kindergarten, Primary School, Special Vocational School, Methodology Centre and Educational Advice Centre; Duráczky József Pedagogy Development and Methodology Centre) and in numerous other institutes throughout Somogy, Tolna, and Baranya counties.

 What to do after graduation?
-Graduates of Kaposvár University's Faculty of Pedagogy have gone on to become respected specialists in their fields.
-The support and encouragement of staff and the excellent relationships Kaposvár University maintains with other institutions in Hungary and abroad give alumni distinct advantages in competitive job markets.
-Men and women who pass through its vocational trainings are among the most respected and sought-after employees in the regional job market.
+Graduates of Kaposvár University's Faculty of Pedagogy have become respected specialists in their fields.
+The support and encouragement of the staff and the excellent relationships Kaposvár University maintains with other institutions in Hungary and abroad give alumni distinct advantages in competitive job markets.
+Men and women who pass through its vocational trainings are among the most respected and sought-after employees on the regional job market.

 The Somogy Scholar Club